alchemyplatform/aa-sdk/site/resources/faqs.md

 ### How can I upgrade from Simple Account to Light Account?

 ::: details Answer
-[Simple Account's](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) support [`upgradeToAndCall`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/4e7e6e54daedf091d91f2f2df024cbb8f253e2ef/contracts/proxy/utils/UUPSUpgradeable.sol#L86) implemented by openzeppelin’s [UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) contract.
+[Simple Account's](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) support [`upgradeToAndCall`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/4e7e6e54daedf091d91f2f2df024cbb8f253e2ef/contracts/proxy/utils/UUPSUpgradeable.sol#L86) implemented by openzeppelin [UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable) contract.
 This allows you to upgrade from Simple Account to Light Account without changing the smart contract account address.
 Using `upgradeToAndCall` will update the underlying implementation contract on the account while the account address and assets will stay the same.

 You can call `upgradeToAndCall` on the Simple Account with these params: